Master of Science (MS) in Dental Public Health

-The MS program is a minimum of two semesters and is designed for hygienists and dental assistants to develop and enhance the managerial and analytical skills essential to attain leadership roles in today’s changing dental health care field.
-Career-oriented applications of knowledge, theory, and experience are an integral part of the courses in biostatistics and epidemiology, research methods, management, dental care issues, and health care management and finance.
-Because learning by experience teaches additional skills important in career settings, a project or practicum of the student’s choice is a significant part of the program.
-Projects may include survey design and analysis; educational program development; community program planning, implementation, and/or evaluation; media development; and marketing/public relations.
-Graduates of the MS program in dental public health pursue careers in business, dental education, and industry.
-Applicants must hold a certificate in dental hygiene, dental assisting, or dental technology and should have either a bachelor’s degree or equivalent education and related experience.
-To receive the MS, students must maintain a 3.0 grade point average while fulfilling the curriculum requirements and complete a project or practicum.
+The MS program is a minimum of two semesters and is designed for dental hygienists, therapists, and dental assistants to develop and enhance the managerial and analytical skills essential to attain leadership roles in today’s changing dental healthcare field.
+Career-oriented applications of knowledge, theory, and experience are an integral part of the curriculum, including biostatistics, epidemiology, research methods, dental healthcare management, and finance.
+A project or practicum of the student’s choice is a significant part of the program, because learning by experience teaches additional skills important in career settings.
+Projects may include survey design and analysis; educational program development; community program planning, implementation, and evaluation; media development; and marketing/public relations.
+Graduates of this program will be sufficiently trained to play an active leadership role in a wide range of career venues, including, but not limited to, public and private sector dental care delivery, dental education, research, and government.
+Applicants must be educationally qualified in dental hygiene, dental therapy, or dental assisting, and should have a bachelor’s degree.

-- SDM PH 872 Current Issues in Dental Public Health (2 cr, 2nd sem.)
+- SDM PH 872 Dental Public Health Policies, Programs and Advocacy

 *See the School of Public Health Bulletin for a detailed description.
 Course selection may vary according to the School of Public Health schedule.

 Completion is not tracked by credit accumulation but by successful completion of individual courses and duration requirements.